-We all know that major corporations at time are really hard to deal with being your average common man.
-That when you try to take on a company of big size to get something fixed, or just a comment on something is a task that seems a bit like climbing Mount Everest.
-This is something a guy named Adrian found out lately, when his Playstation 3 needed service.
+We all know that major corporations at times are really hard to deal with being your average common man.
+That, when you try to take on a company of big size to get something fixed, or just a comment on something, is a task that seems a bit like climbing Mount Everest.
+This is something a guy named Adrian found out later when his Playstation 3 needed service.

 This was not proof good enough for Sony, who still refused to accept the unit for repairs.
 Adrian was at a loss for what to do next, so he of course resorted to what many people do in this time and age; the internet.
-He was instructed to have the people that bought the unit to get their credit card company to deal with the matter, as they have much more weight in dealing with such matters.
+He was instructed to have the people that bought the unit get their credit card company to deal with the matter, as they have much more weight in dealing with such matters.

 Sony, I sincerely hope that you get this issue sorted you big brute!